 …of the electric field at the origin.

 The drawing on the right shows two charged objects, one located at the origin indicated by a solid circle and a second located first at point A and then at point B (indicated by open circles).
 Points on the grid are separated by one meter.
 Thus point A is 3 m right and 4 m down relative to the origin and point B is 8 m right and 6 m up relative to the origin.
 The magnitude of the electrostatic force on the second charge is 20 N when it is located at point A. Determine the magnitude of the electrostatic force when the second charge is moved to point B.

-The more common unit for the electric field is the volt per meter [V/m].
 An old fashioned television picture tube (also known as a cathode ray tube or CRT) is about a half meter long and has a potential difference of about 10,000 V between the front and the back.
 Determine the following quantities inside a typical CRT TV.

 Determine the following quantities for an electron in a typical CRT when it strikes the phosphor coating on the front of the tube.

 Electrons with this much energy will produce x-rays when stopped abruptly.